Lovely-Professional-University-CSE/int247-machine-learning-project-2020-kem031-sudhanshu/README.md

 ## Step 2:
 Select 5 Symptoms from the dropdown menu which are labelled as Symptom 1, Symptom 2, Symptom 3, Symptom 4, Symptom 5 respectively.
 ## Step 3:
-As per user interest,he/she can predict the disease using different algorithms such as Decision tree algorithm,Random forest algorithm,Naive bayes algorithm and K-Nearest neighbour.According to algorithm click on buttons:</br>
+As per user interest,he/she can predict the disease using different algorithms such as Decision tree algorithm, Random forest algorithm, Naive bayes algorithm and K-Nearest neighbour.
+According to algorithm click on buttons:</br>
 Press Prediction 1 for Decision tree algorithm</br>
 Press Prediction 2 for Random forest algorithm</br>
 Press Prediction 3 for Naive bayes algorithm</br>